Nineteenth Street Baptist Church (Washington, D.C.): Kevin Lamàr Peterman

-In May 2025, Nineteenth Street Baptist Church elected Reverend Kevin Lamàr Peterman Senior Pastor.
+In May 2025, Nineteenth Street Baptist Church elected Reverend Kevin Lamàr Peterman as Senior Pastor.
 Rev. Peterman was baptized and licensed to preach at the First Baptist Church of Vauxhall, N.J.
 While pursuing his theological education, he served as a pastoral intern at Trinity United Church of Christ in Chicago, Illinois.
 He was ordained at Cornerstone Baptist Church in Brooklyn, New York, where he served as Young Adult & Social Justice Minister.
 Rev. Peterman also served seven years as an Associate Pastor at the historic Shiloh Baptist Church (Washington, D.C.)

 A native of Newark, New Jersey, Rev. Peterman graduated from Howard University where he earned a B.A. in political science.
 He earned his Master of Arts degree in Theological Studies from Princeton Theological Seminary and a Master of Science degree in Higher Education from the University of Pennsylvania.

 In addition to his ministerial duties, Rev. Peterman has a distinguished career in higher education and nonprofit leadership.
 He served as Assistant Vice President and Chief of Staff at the United Negro College Fund (UNCF), Director of Strategic Initiatives at the Howard University School of Divinity, and Chief of Staff for the Next Step Adult Public Charter School.
 In 2024, he was inducted into the Martin Luther King, Jr. Board of Preachers and Collegium of Scholars at Morehouse College, which is among the highest honors bestowed upon African American clergy.